Malicious Communications (Social Media) Bill

 Overview

-The Malicious Communications (Social Media) Bill aims to combat online threats and harmful content on social media platforms.
-It mandates that large social media companies implement measures to prevent threatening content from reaching UK users, imposing significant penalties for non-compliance.
+The Malicious Communications (Social Media) Bill aims to tackle threatening content on social media platforms.
+It requires large social media companies to implement measures to prevent users from receiving such content, faces penalties for failing to do so, and establishes a register of regulated platforms.

 Description